Speak to a MobileCorp Representative

 A text message with the information you have added is sent and retrieved by a relay centre staffed with Apple-trained emergency specialists.

-These pass on the information to Public Safety Answering Points (PSAPs) — or emergency services call centres — on the userʼs behalf to get them the help they need.
+They pass on the information to Public Safety Answering Points (PSAPs) — or emergency services call centres — on the userʼs behalf, to get them the help they need.

 This is a technology still in its early stages of development.
 In many cases the person calling for help may or may not know if the SOS has been received.
 A response will be dependent on the availability and duration of the satellite connectivity.

 When you use Emergency SOS via satellite, you can share your Medical ID and notify your emergency contacts.
-You need to set up this information before going somewhere with no mobile and Wi-Fi coverage.
+However, you will need to set up this information prior to going somewhere with no mobile or Wi-Fi coverage.

 MobileCorp - for smart remote connectivity

-MobileCorp is a leading Australian MSP for cellular connectivity solutions for your people, places and things.
+MobileCorp is a leading Australian MSP providing cellular connectivity solutions for your people, places and things.

 For regional and remote cellular connections we can offer a choice of